brunomuniz-encora/poc-starlingx-messages/README.md

 - [X] Central is able to receive past events from nodes and plot properly
 - [X] Add some sort of simple retry logic for offline nodes
 - [X] Remove built charts from the helm-charts
+- [X] Package as a Debian package

 >_NOTE_: At the end of the session of the central node (when interrupted),
 > a timeseries of the received data is generated.

 ## Running as a Demo

-For a Demo, just do:
+For a local Demo, just do:

 ```shell
 python3 -m venv venv; \